hybula/lookingglass/README.md

 - Dark/light/auto mode theme.

 ### Requirements
-- Any Linux distribution, this has been tested on RHEL 8 + 9.
+- Any Linux distribution, this has been tested on RHEL 8 + 9, for NetBSD users see [#47](https://github.com/hybula/lookingglass/issues/47).
 - PHP 7.1 or higher, PHP 8 preferred.
 - IPv6 connectivity if you want to use the v6 equivalents.
 - Root access.